 India claims to be the world’s second-largest English-speaking country.
-As India is second largest country with the highest population, even the no. of people’s speaking English is 10% India is the world’s second largest English Speaking Country after US 🙂 (Actually, Because of Population)
+As India is the second-largest country with the highest population, even the no. of people’s speaking English is 10% India is the world’s second-largest English Speaking Country after the US 🙂 (Actually, Because of Population)

 2. Gathering of people for Kumbh Mela is visible from space.

 Kumbh Mela- The first image comes in our mind after hearing this name is ‘Crowd of too many peoples.’
 Yeah, Kumbh Mela is Hindu pilgrimage of faith in which Hindus gather to bathe in a holy river.
 The 2011 Kumbh Mela was the largest gathering of people with over 75 million pilgrims.
 The gathering was so huge that the crowd was visible from space.

 3. The wettest inhabited place in the world.

 In the whole world Mawsynram, a village in the hill of Khasi, Meghalaya receives the highest recorded average rainfall.
 Cherrspunji is also a part of Meghalaya also holds the record for the most rainfall in the year 1861.

 4. Bandra Worli Sealink has steel wires which are equal to the earth’s circumference.

 The Bandra–Worli Sea Link is a cable-stayed bridge with pre-stressed concrete-steel viaducts on either side that links Bandra in the Western Suburbs of Mumbai with Worli in South Mumbai.

 The total length Bandra–Worli is 5.6 kilometer and its height is 126 meters.
 It is true engineering and architectural marvel.